Art, Craft and Design

-The focus for Art & Design is to enjoy exploring creatively and to learn new skills and techniques that can help you to improve your understanding of the visual arts.
+The focus for Art, Craft & Design is to enjoy exploring creatively and to learn new skills and techniques that can help you to improve your understanding of the visual arts.

 This is a broad and flexible course which allows students to develop an appreciation of the creative process through practical exploration of a range of 2D and 3D media, material, techniques and processes.
 Students will explore the work of famous artists, designers and craftspeople from different times, societies and cultures.